dgerabagi/aiascent-dev/flattened_repo.md

     *   **Approach 2:** A split-panel image.
 On the left, someone is trying to give directions to a robot using vague hand gestures, and the robot is confused.
 On the right, someone gives the robot a precise, step-by-step map, and the robot immediately proceeds to the destination.
 *   **Page 2 (Schema):**
     *   **Approach 1:** A clear, simple template is shown on a screen, like a form to be filled out.
 The fields are "1.
 What is the AI's Role?", "2.
 What is the Task?", "3.
 What Files Does it Need?", "4.
 What are the Steps?", and "5.
 What Should the Output Look Like?"
-    *   **Approach 2:** An image of a perfect lab report template from a science class.
-It has all the required sections (Hypothesis, Materials, Method, Results, Conclusion), ensuring a complete and professional submission.
 *   **Page 3 (Why it Gets You Hired):**
-    *   **Approach 1:** An engineering manager is reviewing two portfolios.
-One is a messy collection of one-off scripts.
-The other is a clean, organized project with clear documentation and a history of structured, repeatable processes.
-The manager is smiling and nodding at the second one.
     *   **Approach 2:** Two job candidates are in an interview.
 The first explains their process with "I just kind of talk to the AI until it works."
 The second explains their process with "I use a structured interaction schema to define the role, context, and output, ensuring predictable results."
 The interviewer is clearly more impressed with the second candidate.
 *   **Page 4 (Example):**
     *   **Approach 1:** A "before and after" comparison.
 "Before" shows a simple chat bubble: "Can you fix the login page?"
 "After" shows a structured command in a code-like block with clear sections for `// ROLE`, `// TASK`, `// CONTEXT`, and `// OUTPUT`.